PrimeDAO/pools-contracts/README.md

 ```
 npm run test
 ```
 To run integration tests:
-*Please note that integration tests are ran on a fork, and require an archive node & moralis key in .env file:
 ```
-npm run test:integration
+npm run test:integration-existing
 ```

+## How to test deployment without deploying

+Create Moralis (https://moralis.io/) account and get api key

+- add BLOCKCHAIN_FORK=kovan or BLOCKCHAIN_FORK=mainnet to .env
+- add MORALIS_KEY to .env (Moralis has free archive nodes)
+- npx hardhat node

+Doing this will create a fork of mainnet / kovan, and try to deploy smart contracts

+## How to run integration tests on Kovan fork

+- add BLOCKCHAIN_FORK=kovan to .env
+- add MORALIS_KEY to .env (Moralis has free archive nodes)
+- npm run test:integration-clean or test:integration-existing

 ## Deployment
 This project uses the hardhat-deploy plugin to deploy contracts.
 When a contract has been deployed, its _ABI_ is saved as JSON to the `/deployments/` directory, including its _address_.